3 Definitions

 Remark 3: the customer can also be the user, the beneficiary, the initiator, the client, the prime contractor, the consumer.

 Remark 4: ISO 19011 version 2018 uses the terms procedure (procedure ), record (rec ) and documented information together.
-We prefer procedure and record.
+We prefer the terms document, procedure and record.

 For other definitions, comments, explanations and interpretations that you don’t find in this module and in annex 06, you can consult: explicationsrec